amoshnin/Harvard.Python-Machine.Learning/README.md

         </tr>
         <tr>
             <td><a href="./2-uncertainty/2b-heredity">Heredity</a></td>
-            <td>Bayesian Network of genes is used by AI to infer the probability distribution for each person’s genes, as well as the probability distribution for whether any person will exhibit the trait in question</td>
+            <td>Bayesian Network of genes for inferring probability distribution for each person’s genes & probability distribution for whether person will exhibit the trait in question</td>
             <td>Probability theory: Probability distribution and Joint Probability</td>
             <td><a href="https://cs50.harvard.edu/ai/2020/projects/2/heredity/">Theory</a></td>
         </tr>